-Sichuan peppercorns (also known as Szechuan peppercorns or Chinese peppercorns) are an aromatic spice from the Sichuan region of China.
+Sichuan peppercorns (Szechuan peppercorns or Chinese peppercorns) are an aromatic spice from the Sichuan region of China.

-Although they're called pepper, they have citrus notes and are not spicy or pungent like chili pepper and black peppercorns (although they do leave a tingly feeling in your mouth).
+Although they're called peppers, they have citrus notes and are not spicy or pungent like chili peppers or black peppercorns (although they do leave a tingly feeling in your mouth).

-Just the husks of the Chinese peppercorns are used.
-The seeds inside are bitter, so just the husks are used for cooking.
+Only the husks of Chinese peppercorns are used for cooking.
+The seeds inside are bitter, so only the husks are used.

 Sichuan peppercorns are often toasted and crushed before culinary use.
 Sichuan pepper is often used in hot sauces, spice blends, soups, meat dishes, and baked goods.
 It pairs well with star anise and ginger.